-Fisher Funds will endeavour to avoid any conflict of interest that does not put the best interests of their clients and beneficiaries first and explain their approach to managing any conflict of interests that may arise.
-Any conflicts of interest will be raised to the Environmental, Social and Governance

-(ESG) Committee in the first instance.
-The ESG Committee will engage with our Legal, risk teams, and draw on the experience of others, prior to a decision being made.
+Fisher Funds will endeavour to avoid any conflict of interest that does not put the best interests of their clients and beneficiaries first and explains its approach to managing any conflict of interests that may arise.
+Any conflicts of interest will be raised to the Environmental, Social and Governance (ESG) Committee in the first instance.
+The ESG Committee will engage with Fisher Funds Legal risk teams, and draw on the experience of others, prior to a decision being made.
 This will be done in a timely and efficient manner.